 '''

-call(args, kwargs)
+call (args, kwargs)

+Call self as a function.

 '''

 Registers a function hook.

 - hook (FunctionHook) Function hook to be registered. - name (str) Name of the function hook.
 The name must be unique among function hooks registered to this function.
 If None, the default name of the function hook is used.